blacknon/lssh/CONTRIBUTING.md

 - Do not edit `vendor/` by hand.
 - If a problem appears to come from vendored code, first check whether updating the dependency version is the right fix.
-- Keep module and vendor state aligned through the project's existing workflow.
+- Keep both modules and the workspace vendor state aligned through the project's existing workflow.
 - Add new dependencies only when clearly necessary.

 ## Documentation Updates